Evolution through innovation: a new way to define company size

 Note: The current standards treat large multinational companies with over US$5billion in revenue distinctly.

-By taking this innovative approach to the new standards, we tackle challenges from outsourcing and automation head-on; in considering both worker count and revenue our size assessments become sharper, fostering better alignment between size and expectations.
+Through this innovation, we tackle challenges from outsourcing and automation head-on.
+In considering both worker count and revenue our size assessments become sharper, fostering better alignment between size and expectations.